-Serial-ATA (SATA) Controller 0~1
+Serial-ATA (SATA) Controller 0-1

 Use this feature to activate or deactivate the SATA controller, and set the compatibility mode.
-The options are Disabled, Enhanced, and Compatible.
-The default for SATA Controller 0 is Compatible.
-The default of SATA Controller 1 is Enhanced.
+The options for SATA Controller 0 are Disabled, Enhanced, and Compatible.
+The options for SATA Controller 1 are Disabled and Enhanced.